RAN/USN FLEET RADIO UNIT, MELBOURNE - FRUMEL

 "Sigint" is a code name for signal intelligence.
 Sigint operations were so secret that they were given their own special classification of "Ultra Secret".
 The word "Ultra" was used as a code name for intelligence derived from interception and decoding of Japanese military and naval messages.

-The analytical section for FRUMEL was based in the "Monterey" Apartments in Queens Road, Melbourne, opposite the Albert Park Golf Course.
+The analytical section for FRUMEL was based in the "Monterey" Apartments in Queens Road, Melbourne, opposite the Albert Park Golf Course and not far from the Albert Park Barracks.
 The intercept site for FRUMEL was located at Morrabbin another suburb of Melbourne.
 Australian couriers delivered traffic from Morrabbin to "Monterey" Apartments by motor cycle every 2 hours.
 About 90% of the Australian staff were women.

 Lieutenant Fabian of the US Navy and his 75 man unit of FRUMEL were based at "Monterey" Apartments.
 Prior to coming to Australia, Fabian and his US Navy code breakers had moved from Cavite Naval Station to a tunnel on Corregidor after the Japanese started their first attacks in the Philippines.
 When things became desperate, his unit and 1.5 tons of their equipment were spirited out of the Philippines by a number of submarines.